acebot712/quantum_hybrid_model/README.md

 ## Contributing

 Contributions to this project are welcome.
+Please follow these steps:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/AmazingFeature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
+6. Open a Pull Request

 Please ensure that your code adheres to the existing style and includes appropriate tests and documentation.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+If you encounter any issues or have questions, please file an issue on the GitHub repository.